Along the Terrace of the Lions in Delos

 Day 4 – Feb.
 8, 2017 – (Wednesday): Back to Puerto Princesa on a Bum Stomach

-We quietly packed all our stuff and our still-damp clothes, as the lack of breeze from the bayfront and the fact that it had been mostly overcast for the remainder of the afternoon after the boat trip didn’t help the somber mood.
+We quietly packed all our stuff and our still-damp clothes as the lack of breeze from the bayfront and that it had been mostly overcast for the remainder of the afternoon after the boat trip didn’t help the somber mood.

 A narrow tricycle with enough space for the 4 of us took us back to town for our ride back to Puerto Princesa.
-At the bus terminal, I looked for our luggage while they took off on foot, searching for a pharmacy to get some anti-diarrheal tablets, electrolyte mix, and bottled water to stabilize my bum stomach on the long trip back to PP.
+At the bus terminal, I looked for our luggage while they took off on foot in search of a pharmacy to get some anti-diarrheal tablets, electrolyte mix, and bottled water to stabilize my bum stomach on the long trip back to PP.

 For reasons unbeknownst to us, we were transferred to another van loaded with 2 other passengers just a few miles out of El Nido.
 The van was more comfortable, so we didn’t complain.
 The return trip was uneventful except for a lunch stop at an open-air restaurant that offered a nice view of the hillside and a glimpse of the waterfront further down.

-We all managed to doze off in the air-conditioned van along the way, maybe partly in anticipation of all the activities when we reached PP or partly because our bodies were still recuperating from those strenuous water activities we had yesterday.
-Or maybe it was just another one of those sleepy, beginning-of-summer days in Palawan that’s perfect for a siesta?
+We all managed to doze off in the air-conditioned van along the way, maybe partly in anticipation of all the activities when we reach PP or partly because our bodies were still recuperating from those strenuous water activities we had yesterday.
+Or maybe, it was just another one of those sleepy, beginning-of-summer days in Palawan that’s perfect for a siesta?

-By 2 PM, we were back in Puerto Princesa, and we had to wait for a few minutes at the odd mixed-business-and-living-room-like reception area of the enigmatic D’ Lucky Garden Inn—our overnight shelter for the day before we headed back to Manila the next morning.
+By 2 PM, we’re back in the city of Puerto Princesa, and we had to wait for a few minutes at the odd mixed-business-and-living-room-like reception area of the enigmatic D’ Lucky Garden Inn – – our overnight shelter for the day before we head back to Manila the next morning.

-The place had such an unusual appeal because of its maze of very narrow passageways that lead to several doors that will leave you guessing where they will lead you next.
-I suspect the entire place is an ‘all-purpose lodge’ that can accommodate all patrons looking for a quick 3-hour ‘love motel’service to monthly renters.
+The place had such an unusual appeal because of its maze of very narrow passageways that leads to several doors that will leave you guessing where they will lead you next.
+I suspect that the entire place is an ‘all-purpose lodge’ that can accommodate all patrons looking for a quick 3-hour ‘love motel’ service to monthly renters.

-Mat had booked two separate rooms for us, and both had the unmistakable scent of a love motel, which I could simply describe as a mix of household bleach and a strong musk fragrance.
-Mat and Johan’s room even had a motif—a red mosquito-net-like fabric draped over the center of the double-sized bed.
+Mat had booked two separate rooms for us, and both had that unmistaken scent of a love motel which I could simply describe as a mix of household bleach and a strong musk fragrance.
+Mat and Johan’s room even had a motif- a red mosquito-net-like fabric draped over the center of the double-sized bed.

 One of the maze-like alleys inside D’Lucky Garden Inn – Puerto Princesa, Palawan

-After settling down in our rooms and taking cold showers, we rested for the remainder of the afternoon until the couple took off again aboard another van for the ‘firefly watching‘ trip in an area of the Iwahig River where a penal colony is situated nearby.
-They would be the only takers for the PHP 1200 (USD 24) per head tour as the inclement weather discouraged other tourists.
+After settling down in our rooms, and cold showers, we rested for the remainder of the afternoon until the couple took off again aboard another van for the ‘firefly watching’ trip in an area of the Iwahig River where a penal colony is situated nearby.
+They would be the only takers for the PHP 1200 (USD 24) per head tour as the inclement weather discourage other tourists.

-Meanwhile, Ruby wandered around to sort out the entire compound while I stayed inside the room to battle the bacterial infection that had settled in my lower intestines.
-The numerous trips to the bathroom made me so hungry that the ham and cheese sandwich, fries, and a bottle of Sprite that I ordered did not last long on the serving tray.
+Meanwhile, Ruby wandered all over to sort out the entire compound while I stayed inside the room to battle the bacterial infection that had now settled in the lower intestines.
+The numerous trips to the bathroom made me so hungry that the ham & cheese sandwich, fries, and a bottle of Sprite that I ordered did not last long on the serving tray.

 Day 5 – Feb.
 9, 2017 – (Thursday): Puerto Princesa Airport in 3 Minutes

 Since our one-and-a-half-hour flight back to Manila was scheduled for noon, just after having their early morning coffees, the trio took up on the offer of one of the receptionists- whose husband owns a tricycle- to give them a ride to Baker’s Hill and Mitra Ranch, at a discount.
-Ruby returned to Baker’s Hill to buy that delicious hopia again, this time as ‘pasalubongs‘ (presents) for the folks back in Manila.
+Ruby decided to return to Baker’s Hill simply to buy that delicious hopia again, this time as ‘pasalubongs‘ (presents) for the folks back in Manila

 The ‘lucky garden’ was just across our room, so I made a few trips between the bathroom, the garden, and the restaurant just to the right.
-I took pictures of the surrounding areas to waste time waiting for the trio to return.
+I took a few pictures of the surrounding areas to while away the time as I waited for the trio to return.

-Sometimes, you visit a place, and one bad experience would be enough to ruin your entire perception of its people.
-On the other hand, the friendliness of the people in a particular place could be so overwhelming that you wish you had stayed much longer.
+Sometimes you visit a place, and one bad experience would be enough to ruin your entire perception of its people.
+On the other side of the coin, the friendliness of the people in a particular place could be so overwhelming that you wish that you had stayed much longer.

 Palawan is one of those places that could be categorized as the latter.
-Its people will afford you just the right amount of personal space to simply introspect your life’s journey and enjoy what the island has to offer.
+Its people will afford you just the right amount of personal space so that you can simply introspect in your life’s journey and enjoy what the entire island has to offer.

 After the trio arrived, an almost brand-new white van picked us up at about 10:50 AM.
-From PEO Road, it turned left towards Rizal Avenue, then turned right into an open gate after a brief moment.
+From PEO Road, it made a left turn towards Rizal Avenue, then turned right into an open gate after a brief moment.
 After that very long trip to El Nido and back, we’re all surprised by that rather brief interlude of a ride to the airport.

-At 10:53 AM, we quietly unloaded our bags from the van and headed to the Air Asia check-in counter for the flight back to Manila.
+At 10:53 AM, we quietly unloaded our bags from the van and headed for the check-in counter of Air Asia for the flight back to Manila.

 During our short trip to Siem Reap to marvel at the spectacular temples in the Angkor complex – Angkor Wat is just the centerpiece in this massive Khmer kingdom- we learned not only about the ancient past but also how young Cambodians look up to the future.
 Thanks to our young ‘tuk-tuk‘ driver, Lam Lot, and the universality of the English language.

-Aboard his black-colored cart with distinctive purple seat covers, pulled by a 125 cc motorcycle, he informed us that he had invested about US$1450 ($550 for the cart and $900 for a popular Japanese-brand motorcycle) in his contraption after he left his all-around job at a hotel that paid him US$100 per month.
+Aboard his black-colored cart with that distinctive purple seat covers and pulled by a 125 cc. motorcycle, he informed us that he had invested about US$1450 ($550 for the cart & $900 for a popular Japanese-brand motorcycle) for his contraption after he left his all-around job at a hotel that paid him US$ 100 per month.

-Taxis are very rare, especially on the outskirts of downtown Siem Reap, making tuk-tuks the most convenient way to get around the city.
-Although shops are abundant that rent out motorcycles, scooters, ATVs, and bikes, you’re on your own to figure out your way around.
+Taxis are very rare, especially in the outskirts of downtown Siem Reap which made the tuk-tuks the most convenient way to get around the city.
+Although shops are abundant that rent out motorcycles, scooters, ATVs, and bikes but you’re on your own to figure out your way around.

 During the Pol Pot regime, simply being an intellectual was already a death sentence.
 These days, thanks to the Internet and the tourism boom, young Cambodians are much more aware of what’s going on in and outside of their country and are also willing to step up to the plate to propel their country forward.